Your Solid Response to Mobile Payments Fraud

 Geolocation can also help identify transactions placed from high-risk destinations.
 This allows you to flag those transactions, or if the destination is on your blacklist, to simply decline the sale outright.

 Mobile wallet technology like Apple Pay and Samsung Pay involve 2-factor authentication.
 For a consumer to complete a purchase, they must first unlock the mobile device, then provide biometric authentication, such as a fingerprint or facial scan.
-This allows for much greater fraud protection than traditional eCommerce payments.
+While contactless payment fraud is still possible, it allows for much greater fraud protection than traditional eCommerce payments.

 Sales involving Apple Pay and Samsung Pay are expected to reach $8 billion in 2018—a 1381% increase over the 2016 total.
 That’s still a very small portion of total spend, but consumer interest is expected to grow faster and faster as people get acclimated to the idea.
 Adopting this technology could both boost future sales and make those sales more secure.